imarc/handbook/frontend.markdown

 ## Typography

-The default type size and font for a site should be set on the `body` element.
+The default type size and font for a site should be set on the `html` element.

-    body {
+    html {
         font-family: Arial, Helvetica, serif;
         font-size: 16px;
     }